A Malaysia Diving Trip Report

 My first dive was on the resort's house reef locally known as Mandarin Valley.
 I have never seen so much life on a house reef!
 There were ghost pipefish, nudibranchs, frogfish, juvenile banded pipefish, blue and red dragon the list is endless.
 Needless to say I soon ran out of room in my log book.

 If you're into your macro and critters, then you're in for a treat here!
 However you need to watch your buoyancy.
-The dive sites here at Kapalai and Mabul mainly slope down to a sandy bottom, so you need to slow down and rely on little frog-kicks to avoid dragging up the silt.
+The sites here at Kapalai and Mabul mainly slope down to a sandy bottom, so you need to slow down and rely on little frog-kicks to avoid dragging up the silt.

 • Watch our Kapalai diving video